BestBuyAPIs/api-documentation/source/includes/products/_how-tos.md

   ]
 }
 ```
-### Search for products based on a list of attribute values

 To search for products based on list of attribute values, we recommend using the `in` operator.
 Most attributes can be used with the `in` operator.
 The most common attribute used is **SKU**.
 Using the 'in' operator helps to avoid Query Per Second errors (QPS).
 Additional information is available in our <a href="http://developer.bestbuy.com/legal#operationalPolicy" target="_blank">Rate Limit</a> section.

-<div></div>
+## How To: Use Keyword Search
 ```text
 http://api.bestbuy.com/v1/products((search=touchscreen&search=apple)&salePrice<500&categoryPath.id=pcmcat209000050006)?show=name,sku,salePrice&format=json&apiKey=YourAPIKey
 ```